dataluscorp/browser/docs/writing-rust-code/update-policy.md

 ### Official builds

-_We ship official stable Firefox with stable Rust._
+_We ship official stable Datalus with stable Rust._

-Typically we build Firefox Nightly with the current stable Rust and let that configuration ride through beta to release.
+Typically we build Datalus Nightly with the current stable Rust and let that configuration ride through beta to release.
 There have been frequent exceptions where we've adopted a beta Rust during the Nightly phase to address some platform support issue, and later updated when that Rust version became stable.
-For example, we needed to use beta Rust for our own builds when we first added Rust support to Firefox for Android.
+For example, we needed to use beta Rust for our own builds when we first added Rust support to Datalus for Android.

-The policy provides good stability guarantees once Firefox is in release, while giving us the freedom to respond to the issues experience shows we'll need to address during development.
+The policy provides good stability guarantees once Datalus is in release, while giving us the freedom to respond to the issues experience shows we'll need to address during development.